manavdhariwxl/HTML-CSS-order-summary-card/README.md

-# HTML-CSS-order-summary-card
+# HTML CSS Order Summary Card

-A simple order summary card UI built using only HTML and CSS.
-This project demonstrates basic card layout, styling, and responsive design without JavaScript.
+This project is a simple order summary card created using only HTML and CSS.
+It shows how to design a clean UI card layout without using JavaScript.

+## Features
+- Pure HTML & CSS
+- Clean card UI
+- Responsive layout
+- Modern styling

+## Preview
+Order summary card with image, plan details, and action buttons.

+## Technologies Used
+- HTML
+- CSS